GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Methodology

 The GC-LSTM model mainly relies on two state values, the hidden state $h$ which is used to extract the input information at the last time, and the cell state $c$ which is used to save the long-term information.
-The essential of GC-LSTM is that it has a cell state $c$ throughout the forward process, results in information transmitted over the cell state $c$ for a long time.
-In the dynamic link prediction task, because of the cell state $c$ and the hidden state $h$ respectively reflect different information, we need to consider not only the influence of the hidden state of the neighbors on the hidden state of the node, but also the influence of the cell state of the neighbors.
-Therefore, we propose to use two GCN models to perform convolution operations on the cell layer stateand the hidden layer state at the last time.
+The essential of GC-LSTM is that it has a cell state $c$ {{during}} the forward process, resulting in information {{transferred}} over the cell state $c$ for a long time.
+In the dynamic network link prediction task, we need to consider the influence of the hidden state of the neighbors on the hidden state of the node, and the influence of the cell state of the neighbors. {{Since the}} cell state $c$ and the hidden state $h$ respectively reflect different information.
+Therefore, we propose to use two GCN models to perform convolution operations on the cell layer state and the hidden layer state at the last time.

 In GC-LSTM model, the first step is to decide what information will be thrown away from the previous cell state.
 This decision is performed by a forget gate $f_{t}\epsilon [0,1]^{d}$, where $0$ means all information will be forgotten, $1$ means all information will be reserved, defined as